srijs/rust-aws-lambda/docs/getting-started.md

 ## Deploy

-*Note: These instructions will produce a static musl binary of your rust code.
-If you are looking for non-musl binaries, you might try [docker-lambda](https://github.com/lambci/docker-lambda).*
+_Note: These instructions will produce a static musl binary of your rust code.
+If you are looking for non-musl binaries, you might try [docker-lambda](https://github.com/lambci/docker-lambda)._

-To deploy on AWS lambda, you will need a zip file of your binary built against amazonlinux.
+To deploy on AWS lambda, you will need a zip file of your binary.
+If you are running Linux, this may be as simple as running `cargo --target x86_64-unknown-linux-musl` if your dependencies do not require OpenSSL.
+If you are on non-Linux platforms, the binary needs to built against amazonlinux.

 A Dockerfile is provided as an example and will work for single project binaries that need OpenSSL.
 The Dockerfile is based off of [rust-musl-builder](https://github.com/emk/rust-musl-builder).

     docker pull amazonlinux
     docker build --force-rm -t aws-lambda:latest --build-arg SRC=example -f docker/dockerfile .